Unmissable Sites In Seville Spain

 Seville is guarded by a colossal Gothic cathedral.
 It's a seductive mix of Mudéjar palaces, ornate baroque churches, colorful azulejo tiles, and winding cobblestone lanes.

 There's a romance to it.
 I fell in love with Seville, hook, line and sinker.
-Here's my guide to the unmissable sites in Seville, for your next geographical cure or tour in beautiful Andalucia.
+Here's my guide to the unmissable sites in Seville, for your next geographical cure or tour in beautiful Andalusia.

 1. Cathedral of Seville